michaelthomasletts/michaelthomasletts.github.io/content/blog/retinitis-pigmentosa.md

 To experience something so bewildering and terrible while my field of view physically narrows thrust a quasi-mythical quality into my experience.
 I reached out to this old friend as a well-meaning reaction to my condition.
 Reaching out to old friends (they weren't the only person I contacted), instead of withdrawing from the world, seemed like a great idea.
 In all cases, except for this one, it _was_ a great idea.
 Reconnecting with somebody I held in high esteem was supposed to _raise_ my spirit, not _test it_.

 I don't know if they're aware of my condition or how it's impacted me.
 I'm not sure it would've changed anything or if they'd care.
 All I know is I don't know what happened or why.
 Nobody does.
 I'm not sure even they could explain themself if asked.
-I don't know if I want an apology, clarification, or continued silence and distance.

 {{< figure
     src="/images/girl.jpg"
     class="center"
 >}}

-I'm not religious or into woo-woo-ology, but it was (and still is) genuinely difficult not to think or feel at times like I have been tested.
-Like I was brought into some twisted initiation I never consented to or informed about and which our culture will, on the other side, no doubt demand I collapse into the form of Ten Things I Learned.
+I'm not religious or into woo-woo-ology, but it was (and still is) genuinely difficult not to think or feel at times like I was being tested by . . . something.
+Like I was dragged into some twisted initiation I never consented to or informed about and which our culture will, on the other side, no doubt demand I collapse into the form of Ten Things I Learned.

 Well, I didn't break.
 Not completely.
-I refuse to sanitize my experience into feel-good bulletpoints, however, so demerits for uncooperativeness, says the preceptor in my head.
+I refuse to sanitize my story into pithy, feel-good bulletpoints, however, so demerits for uncooperativeness, says the preceptor in my head.

 Being diagnosed with a permanently life-altering and incurable condition -> betrayal by an employer -> inexplicable, once-in-a-lifetime relational rupture -- _that's a lot_.
 Frankly, that's _rare_.
 And not in the special, narcissistic sense of the word _rare_.